wlonk/arcadia/rules/the_host.rst

 enormous thing.
 But it is a thing that is, ultimately, of this world.
 It is the way the world expresses itself, and some humans have just found a way to converse with it.
 It is the trees and the rivers, the rain and the hills.
 It is not abstract, scientific, mechanical.
+Magic does not like being treated as a vending machine, as a process that can be relied upon with no *quid pro quo*.
+Magic lives among the trees, on the wind, and in the stones.

 Make the characters' lives worthy of the telling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~